How much are Super Bowl viewers projected to spend on food, parties? - NewsBreak

 Is inflation impacting food prices for Super Bowl parties?

 With Super Bowl party budgets mostly going to food and drinks, it may come as somewhat of a surprise that prices for two tasty must-haves have reportedly dropped.
-According to a Wells Fargo report cited by personal-finance site GoBankingRates, prices for chicken wings are down 22% from the same time last year, to around at $2.65 a pound, while avocados are down 20% from 2022.
+According to a Wells Fargo report cited by personal-finance site GoBankingRates , prices for chicken wings are down 22% from the same time last year, to around at $2.65 a pound, while avocados are down 20% from 2022.
+Super Bowl ads have big price, bigger payoff

-You’ll remember these Super Bowl ads if you grew up in the 90s

 Burgers and other proteins have also dropped, with sirloin and ground beef prices falling almost $1 per pound since December, the report said.